Tea in the Sahara

 Australian Rhys Wakefield of ‘The Purge’ also directs the show, and spoiler ALERT if you have not already binged listened to the whole series just yet, as I will be offering up my own thoughts, and opinions on the show within this review.

-‘The Southern Light’s’ episode connects a ton of dots, and is the biggest “ah ha” episode as we hear the inflight recordings of the USS Hope, which is an absolutely harrowing scene to listen to.
+‘The Southern Light’s episode connects a ton of dots and is the biggest “ah-ha” episode as we hear the inflight recordings of the USS Hope, which is an absolutely harrowing scene to listen to.
 If you can visualise the terror, and claustrophobic final scenes from the movie Alien that’s how this scene left me.
-The maiden voyage and takeoff went butterly smooth, until the spacecraft appears to fly into something and all of the USS Hope’s crew, except Edward are mercilessly sucked and grimly fused alive into the ships walls.
-For the crew of the USS Hope barely twenty minutes had gone by, but in reality as the spaceship re-enters the earth’s atmosphere they have been gone for thirty-five Years!
+The maiden voyage and takeoff went buttery smooth until the spacecraft appears to fly into something and all of the USS Hope’s crew, except Edward, are mercilessly sucked and grimly fused alive into the walls of the ship.
+For the crew of the USS Hope barely twenty minutes had gone by, but in reality, as the spaceship re-enters the earth’s atmosphere they have been gone for thirty-five Years!

-The resistance literally live underground like The Wombles, being that they are miners who mine the green power source that currently powers everything above them in our dystopian future.
-The leader of the resistance agrees to help Eddie & co. return to the site of the USS Hope via an underground railway system of mine carts.
+The resistance literally lives underground like The Wombles, being that they are miners who mine the green power source that currently powers everything above them in our dystopian future.
+The leader of the resistance agrees to help Eddie & co. return to the site of the USS Hope via an underground railway system of minecarts.
 When I heard this part the kid in me could not stop thinking about a similar scene from Indiana Jones & The Temple of Doom!

-In my original review I highlighted the two main characters Hunter & Eddie Fitz who are acted out fantastically.
-However I would also like to shine the spotlight onto Betty Gabriel who plays FBI agent Elisa Watkins.
-As the show opens up and progresses I really enjoyed the development of Elisa’s character, and her own personal attachment to the Hope’s ill fated mission.
+In my original review, I highlighted the two main characters Hunter & Eddie Fitz who are acted out fantastically.
+However, I would also like to shine the spotlight on Betty Gabriel who plays FBI agent Elisa Watkins.
+As the show opens up and progresses I really enjoyed the development of Elisa’s character and her own personal attachment to Hope’s ill-fated mission.
 Moving into a second season, which we all want to see for certain, I personally would love to see how the writers execute the arch from the first series into the second.
 When you write a show this good the expectations settings for a positive follow up will no doubt be skyscraper high (no pressure guys!)